gerson-eduardo/challenge-3/README.md

 2. Find all employee votes by using an employee cpf in the path.
 3. Delete all votes by an employee by using the employee cpf in the path.
 #### Known issues:
-1. In the moment it is possible to start multiple times polls with the same proposal.
+1. Currently the moment it is possible to start multiple times polls with the same proposal.
-2. In the moment any sting will be accepted as cpf
+2. Currently the moment any sting will be accepted as cpf.
-3. Wrong error message when failing to delete a vote by id
+3. The delete method inside the deleteVoteById is returning a message of success even when no table registry is deleted.
 ___
 ###### Created by Gerson Eduardo